September 30, 2001

 Counterpane Internet Security, Inc.

-A free monthly newsletter providing summaries, analyses, insights, and commentaries on computer security and cryptography.
+A free monthly newsletter providing summaries, analyses, insights, and commentaries on computer and network security.

 Back issues are available at <http://www.schneier.com/crypto-gram.html>.
 To subscribe, visit <http://www.schneier.com/crypto-gram.html> or send a blank message to firstname.lastname@example.org.

 Copyright (c) 2001 by Counterpane Internet Security, Inc.

 This is a special issue of Crypto-Gram, devoted to the September 11 terrorist attacks and their aftermath.

 Please distribute this issue widely.